eightyfour/canny/mod/README.md

 With the if condition you can decide which part of you template should be rendered and which not.
 There are two attributes: **if** and **if-not**.

-Note:
-Maybe later it could also contain more logic like to pass directly a conditional statement in to like if="item.foo === 'foo'".
+Note: maybe later it could also contain more complex logic.
+E.g. pass directly a conditional statement like if="item.foo === 'foo'".
+But actually this logic could also be implemented in the javascript file.
+Currently there is no reasion to move logic like this to the DOM level.
 ```javascript
 var path = {
   conditionCollection : [{foo : true}, {foo : false}]